Wuhan Metro, China

 The first metro line in Wuhan, the capital of the Hubei province of China, became operational in September 2004.
-Wuhan is located at the meeting point of two rivers, Han and Yangtze, and the main purpose of constructing the metro is to ease traffic congestion on the bridges across the river Yangtze.
+Wuhan is located at the meeting point of two rivers, Han and Yangtze, and the main purpose of constructing the metro is to ease traffic congestion on the bridges across the Yangtze River.

-Line 2 of the metro, which is soon to begin operation, will be partly underground, where as line 1 is completely elevated.
-The high-speed light rail project, managed by Wuhan Metro Group, aims to provide a fast, safe, energy-saving and dependable mode of transport.
+Operational since December 2012, line 2 of the metro is partly underground, whereas line 1 is completely elevated.
+The high-speed light rail project is managed by Wuhan Metro Group, and aims to provide a fast, safe, energy-saving and dependable mode of transport.

 Wuhan Metro Group project

 Wuhan Metro will have eight lines in total.
-Line 1 is 29km long and covers 25 stations, carrying more than 220,000 passengers on 33 trains.
+Line 1 is 29km-long and covers 25 stations, carrying more than 220,000 passengers on 33 trains.
 The first phase of the line was opened in 2004, while phase II entered commercial service in July 2010.
-There are plans to extend line 1 a further 10km by 2014.
+The phase III expansion, extending the north-east terminus to Hankou North Station, entered commercial service in May 2014.

-The first phase of Wuhan Metro line 2 will be 27.73km long with 21 stations, linking the Hankou and Wuchang Districts.
-The dual track fully electrified line will carry 60,000 passengers and is expected to cost Yuan 14.9bn ($2.37bn).
+The first phase of Wuhan Metro line 2 is 27.73km-long with 21 stations, linking the Hankou and Wuchang Districts.
+The dual-track, fully electrified line carries up to 800,000 passengers.

 Wuhan Metro Group line routes

-The first phase of the line 1, connecting Huangpulu with Zongguan station, was extended in 2010 to link Dijiao station to Huangpulu and Zongguen to Dongwudadao station.
-Line 2 is set to connect Hankou and Wuchang provinces, while line 3 will connect Tunyang Avenue with Hankou District.
+Connecting Huangpulu with Zongguan station, the first phase of the line 1 was extended in 2010 to link Dijiao station to Huangpulu and Zongguen to Dongwudadao station.
+Line 2 connects Hankou and Wuchang provinces, while line 3 connects Tunyang Avenue with Hankou District.

 Related project